Sally Humphreys

-Sarah C. "Sally" Humphreys is a classical scholar who unites the theories and methods of history and social anthropology in her work.
-She is currently Professor Emerita of History, Anthropology, and Greek at the University of Michigan in Ann Arbor, Michigan.
+Sarah C. "Sally" Humphreys (8 September 1934 - 27 February 2024) was a classical scholar and professor of History, Anthropology, and Greek at the University of Michigan in Ann Arbor, Michigan.
+Her work focused on ancient Greece, uniting the theories and methods of history with those of social anthropology.

-Academic career
+Life

-Humphreys (née Hinchliff) studied Greek language and literature, ancient history, and philosophy at Somerville College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1957: as per tradition, her BA was promoted to a Master of Arts degree in 1959.
+Humphreys (née Hinchliffe) studied Greek language and literature, ancient history, and philosophy at Somerville College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1957: as per tradition, her BA was promoted to a Master of Arts degree in 1959.
+In 1955, she and Penny Minney, a fellow-student at Somerville, bought a keelless lifeboat and converted it into a sailing ship, in which they covered over 1,500 miles over the following four years.
+Humphreys cited her experiences on these voyages as a major influence on her scholarship.
+Minney published an account of them in 2017, entitled Crab's Odyssey: Malta to Istanbul in an Open Boat.

 After holding research fellowships at the University of Oxford, she became an academic librarian at the Warburg Institute in London in 1965.
 She collaborated with Arnaldo Momigliano in running the Ancient History Seminar, before she took up a lectureship at University College London in 1972.
 At the same time, Humphreys also set up a joint honours degree in Ancient History and Social Anthropology.
 In 1985, she became a professor at the University of Michigan at Ann Arbor, and then at Central European University, Budapest.
 Humphreys also held visiting professorships at several institutions including the Wissenschaftskolleg and Max Planck Institut fur Wissenschaftsgeschichte in Berlin, the Ecole des Hautes Etudes en Sciences Sociales in Paris, the Institute for History and Philosophy of Science in Tel Aviv, the Davis Center at Princeton University, The Internationales Forschungszentrum fur Kulturwissenschaften in Vienna, and University of Utrecht.